jgverges/hotel-search-engine-react/README.md

 - `npm run test` - Run tests
 - `npm run lint` - Run linter

+## Lighthouse

+The project includes Lighthouse configuration for performance, accessibility, best practices, and SEO audits.

+Although the `reports/lighthouse` directory has been excluded from git tracking, the original first report `reports/lighthouse/homepage.html` has been kept in the repository to demonstrate that all metric values have been achieved in green (passing all audits).

 ## Usage

 1. Start the app with `npm run dev`